Inuit Customs And Traditions Throughout History

 Societies Centred Around Shaman

 Everybody had a role in Inuit society.
-Whether you were a hunter, a seamstress, a mother or a fisherman, there was a job for everyone and people were ranked in terms of importance according to how good they were at their role.
+Whether you were a hunter, a seamstress, a mother or a fisherman, there was a job for everyone and people were ranked in terms of importance according to how good they were in their role.
 At the centre of the society was the Shaman, the most powerful member and the only one able to contact the spirit world.
 Shamans were seen as a source of knowledge and would practice rituals to help appease the spirits.

 Belief In Myths And Legends